 http(s)://www.<domainname>.<topleveldomain>

-Use the following syntax to access your Widget API properties in your widget's code.
-Internal properties are optional - they're needed only if you're using a custom type property.
+module, using the following syntax.
+Internal properties are optional - they're needed only if you're using a custom type property:

 For example, let's say that you want to present the size of a shoe in a text element in your widget.
 The property is "shoe".
 Shoe is a custom type that has an internal property named "size".
 So the statement will look like this:

-It receives oldProps and newProps as its parameters.
-Here is the syntax to use in the Widget code:
+as its parameters.
+Here is the syntax to use in the widget code:

 For example, in a shopping widget, if the product id is changed - load the data for the new product and customer: